 Unfortunately, this includes some of the most interesting parts of the monument: the Alcazaba tower and the interior of the Nasrid palaces.

-The Alhambra Tickets for People with DisabilitiesThe Alhambra ticket price for people with disabilities is 8 euros, but websites like ticketmaster charge a commission of 1.40 euros, 9.40 euros in total (6 euros cheaper than the general admission price).
+The Alhambra Tickets for People with Disabilities and Where to BuyThe Alhambra ticket price for people with disabilities is 6 euros cheaper than the general admission price.